intel/CPU-Manager-for-Kubernetes/docs/config.md

 limitations under the License.
 -->

-# The `kcm` configuration directory
+# The `cmk` configuration directory

-KCM checkpoints state in a directory structure on disk.
+CMK checkpoints state in a directory structure on disk.
 The checkpoint describes all configured "pools" and their options, the "CPU lists" for those pools, and the "tasks" currently assigned to each CPU list.
 The directory format is described below.

-## KCM filesystem configuration format
+## CMK filesystem configuration format

 _Example:_

 ```
 etc
-└── kcm
+└── cmk
     ├── lock
     └── pools
         ├── controlplane